Founder & Senior Partner

 The firm’s guidelines include supporting its clients with great sensitivity while protecting their interests.
 Deep knowledge of financial matters, the capital market, economics and business management allows the firm to conduct cases for upper class clients.

 Litigation - The firm’s staff, headed by Adv.
 Roy Sidi, represents clients in all instances including the Magistrate’s Courts, the District Courts, the Labor Courts, the Supreme Court, Family Affairs Court and the Rabbinical Court.
 Adv.
-Jacob Sidi has appeared in court for over 46 years and Adv.
-Roy Sidi for over 21 years, representing their clients in a clear and considered way, paying attention to details and being assisted by professionals – expert consultants in the fields of economics, finance, the capital market, real estate and more.
+Jacob Sidi has appeared in court for over 5 decade and Adv.
+Roy Sidi, Above the Jubilee, representing their clients in a clear and considered way, paying attention to details and being assisted by professionals – expert consultants in the fields of economics, finance, the capital market, real estate and more.

 Family Law - The firm’s practice in family law touches all legal aspects: spouse and child support, custody, prenuptial agreements, divorce and family reconciliation suits, power struggles between the rabbinical and family affairs courts, common law spouses, etc. The firm handles divorce cases guided by the attempt to reach an agreement and save unnecessary struggles.
 However, in the absence of any agreement from the opposing party, the firm undertakes an aggressive approach in the various courts to maximize the client’s rights.
 The firm’s clients are typically involved in complex disputes stemming from the division of property belonging to companies, shareholders, company valuations, asset and real estate ownership and more.
 In addition, the firm is permanently at the forefront of the legal innovations, maximizing the results for the customer, also vis a vis the new court rulings.